 Besides brushing, bathing also helps reducing Great Dane shedding.
 You might get your Dane bathed at a groomer as well.

 Irrespective of your effort and implementation of shedding reducing techniques, shedding in Great Dane would not reduce overnight.
-Sometimes it takes about a month or longer to notice a difference i.e. reduction in Great Dane shedding.
+Sometimes it takes about a month or longer to notice any difference.